 I’ve worn the Bushido II on trail runs up to 25 miles and have experienced no slippage, hotspots, or comfort-related issues.
 The heel collar is notably shallow—meaning no pressure on my ankles or Achilles tendon—and can easily be paired with shorter socks.
 In fact, I’ve found the shoes so comfortable that I’ve often chosen to keep them on to walk my dog, Nelson, after returning from long runs.
 While the Bushido II wouldn’t be my first choice for a pavement-heavy race (they’re OK on my 2-mile commute along pavement and crushed gravel to a local trailhead), they're a great match for extended trail runs on rockier terrain.

-At 17.6 ounces for a women's pair, the La Sportiva Bushido II falls right in line with most of its direct competition.
-For example, the Saucony Peregrine ISO comes in at 18.4 ounces, the Hoka One One Speedgoat 3 weighs 18.2 ounces, and the Arc'teryx Norvan LD clocks in at 18.4 ounces per pair.
-Another one of our top picks for rough trails, the Salomon Speedcross 5, outweighs the Bushido II by over 2 ounces at 19.8.
+At 1 pound 1.6 ounces for a women's pair, the La Sportiva Bushido II falls right in line with most of its direct competition.
+For example, the Saucony Peregrine 10 comes in at 1 pound 2.6 ounces, the Hoka One One Speedgoat 4 weighs 1 pound 2.4 ounces, and the Arc'teryx Norvan LD 2 clocks in at 15.6 ounces per pair.
+Another one of our top picks for rough trails, the Salomon Speedcross 5, outweighs the Bushido II by over 2 ounces at 1 pound 3.8 ounces.
 However, it’s worth noting that the Bushido II tends to grow heavy when wet and does not drain quickly.
-But all told, we think it manages to balance weight, performance, and durability (more on this below) better than most other shoes in its class.
+But all told, we think it balances weight, performance, and durability (more on this below) better than most shoes in its class.